CCCSBuffet/pk_do_not_be_afraid/README.md

 # Do Not Be Afraid

-For those worrying about COMP ORG next term, assembly language is much easier to master if you just let go of your expectations.
+For those worrying about CSC 2510 next term, assembly language is much easier to master if you let go of your expectations.

 ## V1